Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Boundary rigidity

-We prove below that there is a diffeomorphism $\psi:M\to M$ (defined on a larger region in $\tilde M$ as a diffeomorphism), fixing $\pa M$ pointwise.
+We prove below that there is a diffeomorphism $\psi:M\to M$ (defined on a larger region in $\tilde M$ as a diffeomorphism), fixing $\pa M$ pointwise so that $g=\psi^* \hat g$.
 We do it step by step (by ``layer stripping'') by going down along the level sets of $\foliation$.
+At each step, the corresponding foliation surface plays the role of $\pa M$ above, and the advance further, we can take small a bit less convex surfaces near each point as we did in Section~\ref{sec_Sg}.
 The proof actually show that $\psi$ is a diffeomorphism from $M$ to its image but the a priori assumption that $M$ is connected easily implies that the $\psi$ is surjective, as well.